 Mechanical Control

-One of the most straightforward methods for killing lantern flies is mechanical control:
+One of the most straightforward methods for killing lantern flies is mechanical control (often favored by the humane gardener approach when done carefully):

 • Hand Removal: If you spot a few lantern flies on your property, manually removing them can be effective.
 Wear gloves and crush them or drop them into a container filled with soapy water.